JosephiusX/React-Andrew/README.md

 good lesson to review to see what redux looks like in a single file as it will be broken up later.
 Abstracted.

 91. Reducers

+        - pure functions
+        - does no use anything outside of their scope
+        - dosent change anything outside the function scope
+        - Only uses whats passed in.
+        - Never changes state pr actions

+Not Pure function: It relies on data from the outside.

+        let a = 10;

+            const add = (b) => {
+	        return a + b;
+        }

+Pure Fn:  only data it uses if from inside the function (parameters passed in)

+        const addPure = (a, b) => {
+	        return a + b;
+        }

+not pure because it makes changes outside the function

+            let result;

+            const add2 = (b, b) => {
+	            result = a + b;
+            }

+before we were passing a reducer into the function for createing the store.
+Instead we create a function for the reducer and reference it in properties of store fn.
+This way we can facilitate multiple reducers